Pietermaritzburg

 Pietermaritzburg (/ˌpiːtərˈmærᵻtsbɜːrɡ/; uMgungundlovu) is the capital and second-largest city in the province of KwaZulu-Natal, South Africa after Durban.
 It was named in 1838 and is currently governed by the Msunduzi Local Municipality.

-The town was named in Zulu, after King Dingane's royal homestead uMgungundlovu.
+The city is named uMgungundlovu in Zulu, after King Dingane's royal homestead.
 Pietermaritzburg is popularly called Maritzburg and is often informally abbreviated to PMB.
-It is a regionally-important industrial hub, producing aluminium, timber and dairy products, and is the main economic hub of uMgungundlovu District Municipality.
+It is a regionally important industrial hub, producing aluminium, timber and dairy products, and is the main economic hub of uMgungundlovu District Municipality.
 The public sector is a major employer in the city due to local, district and provincial government offices located here.

 The city has many schools and tertiary education institutions, including a campus of the University of KwaZulu-Natal.